AdobeDocs/experience-platform.en/help/query-service/data-distiller/build-external-audiences/overview.md

 Next, you could read the following documentation to further develop and optimize your Platform audience management strategies:

-- **Explore Audience Evaluation**: Learn about the [audience evaluation methods in Adobe Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/home#evaluate-segments): streaming segmentation for real-time updates, batch segmentation for scheduled or on-demand processing, and edge segmentation for instant evaluation on the Edge Network.
+- **Explore Audience Evaluation**: Learn about the [audience evaluation methods in Adobe Experience Platform](../../../segmentation/home.md#evaluate-segments): streaming segmentation for real-time updates, batch segmentation for scheduled or on-demand processing, and edge segmentation for instant evaluation on the Edge Network.
-- **Integrate with Destinations**: Read the guide on how to [export files on-demand to batch destinations](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/activate/export-file-now) using the Platform Destinations UI.
+- **Integrate with Destinations**: Read the guide on how to [export files on-demand to batch destinations](../../../destinations/ui/export-file-now.md) using the Platform Destinations UI.
 - **Review Audience Performance**: Analyze how your SQL-defined audiences perform across different channels.
 Use data insights to adjust and improve your audience definitions and targeting strategies.
-Read the document on [Audience insights](https://experienceleague.adobe.com/en/docs/experience-platform/dashboards/insights/audiences) to learn how to access and adapt the SQL queries behind audience insights in Adobe Real-time Customer Data Platform.
+Read the document on [Audience insights](../../../dashboards/insights/audiences.md) to learn how to access and adapt the SQL queries for audience insights in Adobe Real-time Customer Data Platform.
 You can then create your own insights and transform raw data into actionable information by customizing the Audiences dashboard to effectively visualize and use these insights for better decision-making.